-FMPs usually invest in debt instruments like certificate of deposits (CDs), , money market instruments, , corporate bonds, commercial papers (CPs) and bank fixed deposits.
+FMPs usually invest in debt instruments such as certificates of deposit (CDs), money market instruments, corporate bonds, commercial papers (CPs), and bank fixed deposits.
 The fund manager invests in instruments having similar the desired maturity period.

-Based on the duration of the scheme, the fund manager allocates your money in instruments of similar maturity.

-For example, if FMP is for 5 years, then the fund manager invests in a corporate bond having a maturity of five years.
+For example, if FMP is for five years, then the fund manager invests in a corporate bond having a maturity of five years.

 Unlike other debt funds, the fund manager of FMP follows a buy and hold strategy.
 There is no frequent buying and selling of debt securities like other debt funds.
 This helps to keep the expense ratio of FMPs at lower level vis-a-vis other debt funds.

-The value of your FMP is reflected by the fund Net Asset Value (NAV).
-You will get to know the NAV of the FMP on a daily basis.
-The point to be underscored here is that NAV of the fund fluctuates everyday.
-It is affected by the interest rate movements in the economy.
+The value of your FMP is reflected by the Net Asset Value (NAV) of the fund.
+You will get to know the NAV of the FMP daily.
+Do note that NAV of the fund fluctuates every day as interest rate movements in the economy can affect it.
 This makes FMPs riskier than FDs.

 While FDs assure returns, FMPs indicate a probable return.
 You need to understand the difference and expect a small change in the returns indicated during the initial buying phase.

-FMPs can also be useful for investors in the high income tax brackets.
-These investors usually end up paying huge amounts as tax on the interest earned on the FDs held by them.
-FMPs give them the option of earning similar returns at a much lower tax rate (due to indexation benefit in long term capital gains).
+FMPs can also be useful for investors in the high-income tax brackets.
+These investors usually end up paying massive amounts as the tax on the interest earned on the FDs held by them.
+FMPs give them the option of making similar returns at a much lower tax rate (due to indexation benefit in long-term capital gains).

 Look for the investment objective of the scheme, indicated yield and investment strategy.
-Once you are in sync with these, invest an amount that you can leave invested for three years and reap tax efficient returns.
+Once you are in sync with these, then invest an amount that you can leave invested for three years and reap tax-efficient returns.